josharsh/OPython-Init/Lesson 2 - Using Functions/functions.md

-#### Having done a short and crisp refresher on functions in python, this Lesson will now walk you through some inbuilt functions in python.
+#### With this short and crisp refresher on functions in python, the Lesson will now walk you through some in-built functions in python.
 It is expected that you have preliminary programming knowledge (Iterators, Conditions, Syntax, Semantics, etc.)

 # MODULE 1: CREATING  A REMINDER APP

 Before heading further to module 1, It is important to know where the functions of python are stored.
-Python uses the concept of libraries to store functions and classes (later in this course)
+Python uses the concept of libraries to store functions and classes (later in this course).

 # The Python Standard Library